 - Use your operating system to investigate the drive and recovering available files by moving them from the external drive to the computer’s main storage or another external drive.

-Recovering your data using data recovery software offers you the most effective method of recovering data from a laptop computer.
+Recovering your data using hard drive recovery software offers you the most effective method of recovering data from a laptop computer.
 There is no need for additional hardware or adapters and you don’t have to pull the drive out of the computer.
 The scanning algorithms employed by data recovery tools can salvage and reconstruct files in numerous different formats, enabling them to be used with their associated applications.

 Becoming familiar with a data recovery application before you face a data loss scenario enables you to deal with the situation in a calmer manner than if you had never used the tool before.
 Consider downloading the free version of a data recovery program and learn how to use it.
 It could prove to be a very worthwhile investment of your valuable time.